RobertArzolaC/base_django/README.md

+Use this template to build a django project dockerized with docker-compose.

-# Example Project for a Dockerized Django REST, Gunicorn and Nginx in Development
+## Example Project for a Dockerized Django REST, Gunicorn and Nginx in Development

 This is a small contribution for the community in order to facilitate the development of applications.